coleifer/peewee/docs/new/playhouse/postgres_ext.rst

 =====================

-The ``playhouse.postgres_ext`` module exposes PostgreSQL-specific field types and features that are not available in the standard :py:class:`PostgresqlDatabase`.
+The ``playhouse.postgres_ext`` module exposes PostgreSQL-specific field types and features that are not available in the standard :class:`PostgresqlDatabase`.
-Most of these features require substituting :py:class:`PostgresqlExtDatabase` for the standard class.
+Most of these features require substituting :class:`PostgresqlExtDatabase` for the standard class.

 .. code-block:: python